greyscrippt/pancakes-api/README.md

 Small API that communicates with a MongoDB database.
 Used in the NanoERP project.

+It bases itself on the concept of generating code through specification.

 ## How to Use the Router Generator

 ### Schema and Model